pdxrconf/pdxrconf.github.io/content/faq.md

 ## Where will it be?

+OHSU Collaborative Life Science Building <br>
+2730 SW Moody Ave, Portland, OR 97201

+**Directions:**

-OHSU Collaborative Life Science Building, 2730 SW Moody Ave, Portland, OR 97201. <strong>Directions:</strong> Please enter CLSB through the South entrance and go to the 3rd floor via the South Elevators.
+Please enter CLSB through the South entrance and go to the 3rd floor via the South Elevators.
 3A001/3A002 (the main conference location) is across the short bridge.
-See <a href="/#location">location</a> for a map
+See the <a href="/venue">venue</a> page for a map

 ## What kind of talks are you looking for?